amy941/boba_data_crunch/README.md

 **Because cravings lead to curiosity.**

-_What starts as a simple tea order turns into a journey through intermediate Excel techniques — including 3D formulas, pivot tables, sparklines, conditional formatting, and forecasting._
+_What starts as a simple tea order turns into a journey through intermediate/advanced Excel techniques + Python_

 _At its core, this project is about using data to understand customer needs and drive smarter business decisions._